output

 For Validation Messages

 The primary use case in Vanilla Breeze.
-See form-field for the complete pattern.
+Pair with form-field and aria-describedby for CSS-only validation feedback.

 With Range Slider